Hammerbonk/Hammerbonk/README.md

 - 👋 Hi, I’m Hammerbonk!
 I'm from Ukraine.
-I can speak Ukrainian, Russian, English and German, I also started learning Japanese. ✨
+I can speak Ukrainian, Russian, English and German.
+I also started learning Japanese. ✨
 - 👀 I’m interested in programming, creating websites and learning foreign languages.
 I also like to play computer games! ✨
 - 🌱 I’m currently learning JavaScript and Python.
 I already know HTML/CSS very well! ✨
 - 📫 How to reach me: